mariellefoster/plots_and_projects/README.md

 ## A bathtub that keeps you young forever
 - not magic, just science
+- Is it the bathtub itself or what you put in the bathwater?

 ## Time stretcher
 - not a time machine, just makes time feel a little looser